piyushagarwal08/Adhoc-NonCoder/README.md

    $ sudo yum-config-manager --disable tel
   ```
   This will permanently disable the 'tel' repo which contains the url for telnet package.

+# DAY 12
+Notes for Day 12 are mentioned [here](https://github.com/piyushagarwal08/Adhoc-ST-2019-/blob/master/DAY12.md) in detail

+# DAY 13
+Notes for Day 13 are mentioned [here](https://github.com/piyushagarwal08/Adhoc-ST-2019-/blob/master/DAY13.md) in detail

+# DAY 14
+Notes for Day 14 are mentioned [here](https://github.com/piyushagarwal08/Adhoc-ST-2019-/blob/master/DAY14.md) in detail

+## Task 45 Create your own module with following options : i)   after  importing  it must say your name in voice, ii)   it must greet you according to current time, for example:  if it is morning 9 AM it must say  good morning,  iii)  it must offer for adding  numbers as per user need, iv)   it also offer sorting of numbers, v)    it can also print number of installed module
+ * pending

+## Task 46 Adhocdocker1: i)   create your own docker image, ii)  it must use 80 port, iii)  host  a php  based sample web page, iv)   container must be running  on top of aws cloud
+ * pending